Ecuador Travel Guide

 PHYSICAL CONSIDERATIONS

 You will complete a health intake and screening process prior to booking.
-Certain medications and mental health conditions may not be compatible with psilocybin.
+Certain medications and mental health conditions may not be compatible with the medicine.

 Hydration, rest, and sleep in the weeks leading up to the journey matter more than extreme training or detoxing.